mui/material-ui/docs/src/pages/components/masonry/masonry.md

 {{"component": "modules/components/ComponentLinkHeader.js", "design": true}}

+> Warning: This component has been developed with the use of CSS Grid Level 2.
+Unfortunately, Chrome only allows to render at most 1000 rows for each grid.
+> Hence, with the current design, a masonry component has the maximum height of 2,000px, and the items beyond this height will fail to be rendered.
+> An [issue](<[www.google.com](https://github.com/mui-org/material-ui/issues/27934)>) has been created on Github to gather workarounds for this limitation.
+It is worth noting that this limitation does not exist on Firefox or Safari.

 ## Basic masonry

 `<Masonry />` is a container for one or more `<MasonryItem />`s. `<MasonryItem />` can receive any element including `<div />` and `<img />`.
 Also, it is important to note that each `<MasonryItem />` accepts only one element.